LOW-CARBON Energy for TODAY AND FOR GENERATIONS TO COME.

 Why Waste Heat-Recovery?

-By harvesting the heat and putting it to use we are increasing the overall efficiency of our waste management system, and the use of heat that was previously being wasted will allow us to cut our greenhouse gas emissions by as much as 90%.
+By collecting the heat and putting it to use, we are increasing the overall efficiency of our waste management system.
+This process of using previously wasted heat will allow us to cut our greenhouse gas emissions by as much as 90%.